DonSchenck/containers-k8s-workshop/README.md

 First: Stop all your docker containers.
 Hint: Use `docker ps` and `docker stop`.

-Minikube allows you to run a kubernetes cluster on your local machine.
+Minikube allows you to run a Kubernetes cluster on your local machine.
 This -- where the cluster is running -- is part of what's known as the "context" of your environment.
 Within the context is also the namespace in which you are working.

 The first thing to do is to start minikube on your local machine.
 Minikube will start a virtual machine, inside which it will run a cluster.
 The type of virtualization used is dependent on your machine and situation.
 That is, you may be using Hyper-V (Windows), or Xhyve (MacOS), or VirtualBox.